tkmamp/PC_Singstar/README.md

 # Prerequisites
 1) Download and install the [PS2 Emulator PCSX2](https://pcsx2.net/)
 2) Download/clone [USBqemu-wheel](https://github.com/jackun/USBqemu-wheel)
 3) Get the bios files from your original PS2, as described [here](https://pcsx2.net/docs/usage/setup/#how-to-dump-your-ps2-bios).
-Note, that downloading the bios files from the Internet might break copyright laws and is therefore not recommended!
 4) Make ISO of one of your SingStar PS2 discs to PC, as described [here](https://pcsx2.net/docs/usage/setup/#dumping-ps2-discs-via-imgburn).

+Note, that downloading the bios files or ISOs from the Internet will break copyright laws!

 # Startup
 1) Copy path/to/USBqemu-wheel/dist/USBqemu-wheel.dll to path/to/PCSX2/Plugins